Frida010/CodeChef-Creations/README.md

 **Images:** The visual content on the website is curated from [Pexels](https://www.pexels.com/), ensuring high-quality and captivating visuals that enhance the overall user experience.

 **Recipes:**
 The collection of recipes showcased on this platform originates from reputable culinary sources, namely [Köket.se](https://www.koket.se/), [Arla.se](https://www.arla.se/), [Ica.se](https://www.ica.se/recept/), and [Coop.se](https://www.coop.se/recept/).
-To make these recipes accessible to a broader audience, they have undergone a process of translation to English.
+To make these recipes accessible to a broader audience, they have undergone a process of translation from Swedish to English.
 Additionally, an AI-driven adaptation ensures that they align seamlessly with the platform's distinctive code style.

+(Note: Recipes and images are unrelated)